 - Ear bone damage

 - Acoustic neuroma

 The goal is to treat the underlying condition and eliminate the phantom noise completely.
 If that isn’t possible, there may be other treatment options like masking the sound.

 The next step is to give your ears something else to hear.
 If you have hearing loss, your best bet is hearing aids.
 A hearing aid enhances that real sound and makes it so you can hear what’s going on around you without the ringing getting in the way.

 A white noise machine is an option for times you can’t wear your hearing aids like at night when the ringing threatens to keep you awake.
 These devices play simulated environmental noise that is soothing like falling rain or the ocean waves coming to shore.
 You can set up your own version of white noise, as well.
 Just put a fan in your room or set up a dehumidifier.
 They make just enough noise to mask the tinnitus but not enough to keep you up at night.

-In some cases, your physician might recommend medical intervention to lessen the effect of the tinnitus on you.
+In some cases, your physician might recommend medical intervention to lessen the effect of your tinnitus.
 In other words, keep it from making you crazy.
-Medication like Xanax may reduce the noise, but there are side effects and the risk addiction to consider.
+Medication like Xanax may reduce the noise, but there are side effects and the risk of addiction to consider.

 Many people with tinnitus have hearing loss that is treatable with a hearing aid.
 This is often the most realistic approach to turning off the ringing, so you can hear everything else.